nDerroitte/nvidea-TX2-Live-Panorama/README.md

 ```sh
 python3 CameraCalibration.py
 ```
-In order to start the calibration, the user can simply press 't'.
+In order to start the calibration, the user can simply press `t`.
 Once the  calibration has started, the algorithm will try to identify a pattern on what it's filming.
 Once done, the user can accept the image or not.
-One must take a average of 30 images to perform a good camera calibration and repress 't' for each of them.
+One must take a average of 30 images to perform a good camera calibration and repress `t` for each of them.
 The output Json file in registred in : Capture/current_time.json

 The Jetson TX2 boosting can be use in order to increase the performance of the algorithm but is not mandatory.